World Cup: Is Russia 2018 the last chance for Messi and Ronaldo?

 How do Germany and Brazil stack up?

-Defending champion Germany returns with coach Joachim Low and much of the same cast from the 2014 final -- minus Philipp Lahm and Bastian Schweinsteiger.
+Defending champion Germany returns with coach Joachim Löw and much of the same cast from the 2014 final -- minus Philipp Lahm and Bastian Schweinsteiger.
 Replacing them as team leaders are Real Madrid's Toni Kroos and Paris Saint-Germain's Julian Draxler.
 Look for super-sub İlkay Gündoğan of Manchester City to make an impact.

 Brazil, meanwhile, brought in manager Tite to replace Dunga.
 Under his wing, Brazil is playing with renewed freedom and has not lost in two years.